-Any Lower School student who has not been picked up by 3:35 PM will be automatically signed into After-care.
+Any Lower School student who has not been picked up by 3:35 PM will be automatically signed into Aftercare.
 Middle School students are given a little more time to talk to teachers and gather their items from their lockers.
-We expect all Middle School students who have not been picked up by 3:45 PM to sign themselves into After-care at that time.
-Students who are not checked into Before-care or After-care must be under the supervision of a parent or designated adult at all times.
+We expect all Middle School students who have not been picked up by 3:45 PM to sign themselves into Aftercare at that time.
+Students who are not checked into Beforecare or Aftercare must be under the supervision of a parent/guardian or designated adult at all times.
 If a student is unsupervised, they will be automatically signed into our Care Programs, even if their parent is somewhere else in the building.
-Parents are responsible for notifying the providers that they are checking their students in or out of our Care Programs.
-If a child leaves After-care and is not checked out, parents will be charged the full amount for the day.
+Families are responsible for notifying the care providers when they check their students in or out of our Care Programs.
+If a child leaves Aftercare and is not checked out, families will be charged the full amount for the day.

-It is imperative that parents escort their students into the school and ensure that they are signed into Before-care in the mornings.
-In the afternoons, we expect all parents to come into the school to pick up their students from After-care.
+It is imperative that families escort their students into the school and ensure that they are signed into Beforecare in the mornings.
+In the afternoons, we expect all approved family members to come into the school to pick up their students from Aftercare.
 This is an important safety precaution.
-Students will not be released from After-care unless the providers see and identify the parent or authorized person.
-A text message or phone call that the parent is at the school will not suffice.
-Anyone picking up a student other than the parent of that student must be on the student's authorized pick-up list.
-If the person is not on the list, providers will call the parents and ask if they would like for the person to be added to the list.
-This applies to staff members, piano teachers, basketball coaches, Girl Scout leaders, parents of other students in the school, etc.
+Students will not be released from Aftercare unless the care providers see and identify the parent or authorized person.
+A text message or phone call that the parent or guardian is at the school will not suffice.
+Anyone picking up a student other than that student's parent must be on the student's authorized pick-up list.
+If the person is not on the list, care providers will call the parent/guardian and ask if they would like the person to be added to the list.
+This applies to staff members, piano teachers, basketball coaches, Girl Scout leaders, families of other students in the school, etc.

-Middle School students may be released to attend sporting events or school activities if parents have given prior notice to the director and/or care providers.
+Middle School students may be released to attend sporting events or school activities if the parent or guardian has given the Program Director and/or care providers prior notice.
 It is helpful to have advance notice if someone else is picking up your student.
-Please call the office or send an email to the director of the program to add or remove people from your student's pick-up list.
-We understand plans can change and you may need to add someone to the list at the last minute.
-In those cases, please call 785-228-0490 ext.
-2157 to reach a Care Program provider after the office is closed.
+Please call the office or email the Program Director to add or remove people from your student's pick-up list.
+We understand plans can change, and you may need to add someone to the list at the last minute.
+Please call 785-228-0490 ext.
+2113 to reach the Program Director after the office is closed.